tokamak-network/tokamak-rollup-metadata-checker/README.md

 # Tokamak Rollup Metadata Checker

 ## Overview

-This project verifies that deployed L1 contracts (including proxies and their implementations) match the official bytecode published by Tokamak Network.
-It supports various proxy patterns (Proxy, L1ChugSplashProxy, ResolvedDelegateProxy, L1UsdcBridgeProxy, etc.) and extracts implementation/admin addresses according to proxy type.

-On the main screen, you can select an L2 from a list and check its metadata (rollup info, SystemConfig, L2OutputOracle, OptimismPortal, etc.) and real-time status.
-The system also verifies that L1/L2 contracts associated with the L2 (including proxies/implementations) match the official Tokamak deployment bytecode.
+This project is a tool to verify the validity of L2 rollup information registered in [the Tokamak Rollup Metadata Repository](https://github.com/tokamak-network/tokamak-rollup-metadata-repository/tree/main/data).
+It allows users to check not only the L1/L2 information of the rollup they want to inspect, but also verifies whether the L1/L2 contracts are identical to the official deployment version.

-The UI displays the following L2 metadata and status fields at a glance:
+The UI displays the following L2 metadata and status information at a glance:
 - L2 name, description, logo, network, chain ID
 - L2/L1 block height, block time, gas limit, last proposal/batch time
 - Service status for RPC, block explorer, bridge, staking, etc.